Group transference techniques for the estimation of the decoherence times and capacities of quantum Markov semigroups: Capacity bounds, resource theories and entropic inequalities

 Moreover, the upper bound is a strong converse bound. \end{theorem}

 \begin{proof} We have the following chain of inequalities:

-where in the first inequality we used the fact that restricting the infimum over separable states such that one half lies in the fixed point algebra can only increase the limit.
-In the second inequality we applied~\Cref{comparisonentrop} to the transferred semigroup corresponding to the representation $U _g\otimes I_\cH$.
+where in the first inequality we used the fact that restricting the infimum over separable states such that one half lies in the fixed point algebra can only increase the quantity.
+In the second inequality we applied~\Cref{compar} to the transferred semigroup corresponding to the representation $U _g\otimes I_\cH$.
 Finally, it remains to show the last equality.
 The first term on the r.h.s, $\max_k\log(n_k)$, corresponds to the capacity of the conditional expectation, as computed in~\cite{Gao_2018tro}.
 It remains to show that, for conditional expectations, the infimum in \Cref{eq_upperbound_qC} is attained at points with one half of the state in the fixed point algebra of this conditional expectation.
 To see that this is indeed the case, note that for any $\rho\in\mathcal{D}\left(\mathcal{H}\otimes\mathcal{H}\right)$ we have

 by the data processing inequality and the fact that conditional expectations are projections.
-The lower bound on the capacities follows from the lower bound in Theorem~\ref{comparisonentrop} and the expression for the quantum and private capacities of conditional expectations. \end{proof}
+The lower bound on the capacities follows from the lower bound in Theorem~\ref{compar} and the expression for the quantum and private capacities of conditional expectations. \end{proof}

-In a similar fashion, one can use that the relative entropy of entanglement of a channel $T$
+In a similar fashion, one can use that the relative entropy of entanglement~\cite{Pirandola2017} of a channel $T$

-is a strong converse bound on the private and quantum capacities of $T$ \cite{wilde2017converse} in order to derive the following \begin{theorem}[Bouding the one-way quantum and private capacity] Let $(T_t)_{t\ge0}$ be a transferred QMS.
+is a strong converse bound on the private and quantum capacities of $T$ \cite{wilde2017converse} in order to derive the following \begin{theorem}[Bounding the one-way quantum and private capacity] Let $(T_t)_{t\ge0}$ be a transferred QMS.
 Then:

 Moreover, the upper bound is a strong converse bound. \end{theorem}